Rainbow-CPaaS/Rainbow-Node-SDK/tutorials/Connecting_to_Rainbow_S2S_Mode.md

 As explained in the guide [Getting Started](/#/documentation/doc/sdk/node/guides/Getting_Started), you have to setup the SDK for Node.JS in order to connect to Rainbow.

+**If you need infromations about what is S2S and it's architechture, please have a look on the [S2S-starterkit documentation](/#/documentation/doc/sdk/s2s-starterkit-nodejs/guides/Getting_Started)**

 Here is a complete sample for connecting to Rainbow.
 Adapt it with your credentials:
-A

 ```js